BigCommerce Review — Key Pros and Cons of a Leading Store Builder

 BigCommerce is mainly aimed at people without design skills — but it also caters for tech-savvy users and developers, by giving them the option to edit the HTML and CSS of their stores.

-In terms of userbase size, according to BigCommerce, the company has ‘tens of thousands’ of customers and 1,000+ employees; our research indicates that over 42,200 live sites are powered by BigCommerce (source: BuiltWith).
+In terms of userbase size, according to BigCommerce, the company has ‘tens of thousands’ of customers and 1,000+ employees; our research indicates that around 42,000 live sites are powered by BigCommerce (source: BuiltWith).

 BigCommerce's official statistics on platform usage